Ostrogoths: Goths

 The Ostrogoths were one of several peoples referred to more generally as Goths.
 The Goths appear in Roman records starting in the third century, in the regions north of the Lower Danube and Black Sea.
 They competed for influence and Roman subsidies with peoples who had lived longer in the area, such as the Carpi, and various Sarmatians, and they contributed men to the Roman military.
-Based on their Germanic language and material culture, it is believed that their Gothic culture derived from cultures originally from the direction of the Vistula river in the north, now in Poland.
-By the third century, the Goths were already composed of sub-groups with their own names, because the Tervingi, who bordered on the Roman Empire and the Carpathian mountains, were mentioned separately on at least one occasion.
+Based on their Germanic language and material culture, it is believed that their Gothic culture derived from cultures from the direction of the Vistula river in the north, now in Poland and originally from Götaland (in English Western and Eastern Gothlands) and Gotland in present-day Sweden.
+By the third century, the Goths were already composed of sub-groups with their own names, because the Tervingi, who bordered on the Roman Empire and the Carpathian Mountains, were mentioned separately on at least one occasion.

 The Ostrogoths, not mentioned until later, are associated with the Greuthungi who lived further east.
 The dividing line between the Tervingi and the Greuthungi, was reported by Ammianus to be the Dniester River, and to the east of the Greuthungi were Alans living near the River Don.